clojusc/mesomatic/README.md

 - `pb->data`: yields a data structure from a mesos type, usually in the form of a record.
 - `data->pb`: converts a data structure to a mesos type.
+- `->pb`: convert a plain map to a mesos type hinted at by a keyword

 By yielding records, mesomatic provides elements which are homomorphic to maps and can easily be converted back to protobuf.